nuvo/cain/README.md

 2. Copy files from the specified `src` (under `keyspace/<keyspaceSchemaHash>/tag/`) - restore is only possible for the same keyspace schema.
 3. Load new data using `nodetool refresh`.

+* Cain does not currently restore the schema (must be loaded restoring).

 #### Usage

 ```